-5. Lay an unbroken 1/8" (3 mm) bead of silicone or cement in the newly-cleaned channel, Figure 6.5.
+5. Lay an unbroken 1/8" (3 mm) bead of silicone or cement in the newly-cleaned channel.
+(Figure 47)

-Figure 6.5 - Lay a bead of gasket silicone or cement then press gasket in place.
+Figure 47 - Lay a bead of gasket silicone or cement then press gasket in place.

-- Starting at one end, press the gasket into the channel, Figure 6.5.
-Ensure a good joint where the gasket meets before trimming any excess.
+- Starting at one end, press the gasket into the channel.
+(Figure 47) Ensure a good joint where the gasket meets before trimming any excess.
 Do not overlap the gasket ends or leave ends with ragged edges. - 7.
 Press the gasketed part firmly against its normal mating surface to seat the gasket evenly in its channel.
 Close and latch the door to do this, or tap other parts with the rubber mallet (or hammer/block of wood). - 8.
 Clean any excess cement from around the channel, then let the cement that holds the new gasket dry thoroughly. - 9.
 The stove's doors may need adjustment after you have regasketed them.
 Initially, it may require loosening the latch to accommodate the new gasket; after a few weeks, it may need tightening to compensate for compression of the new gasket.
-See Figure 6.3 for directions on adjusting the latches.
+The directions for adjusting the latches are on Page 30.